Retiring from the National Guard or Reserve

 Dental and Vision Options

-You and your family may qualify to purchase dental and vision coverage through the Federal Employees Dental and Vision Insurance Program (FEDVIP).
+You and your family may qualify to purchase dental and vision coverage through the Federal Employees Dental and Vision Insurance Program.
 Your specific eligibility depends on your age.

 Prescriptions

-You and your family qualify for prescription drug coverage when covered by TRICARE Retired Reserve (before age 60) or any other plan at age 60.
+You and your family members qualify for the TRICARE Pharmacy Program when covered by TRICARE Retired Reserve before age 60 or any other plan at age 60.